tori

 By default, the cache is updated when the current date (day, month and year) differs from the date of modification of the cache file.
 Note that this is not the same as 24 hours after the last refresh.

-The user may configure a different frequency and can also force a cache refresh through the command line interface using tori cache.
+The user may configure a different frequency and can also force a cache refresh through the command line interface using tori cache

 User data

-User data is organized in two main categories: configuration and backups.
+User data is organized in two main categories: configuration

 Configuration

-The configuration directory defaults to ~/.config/tori.
+.
 See the usage documentation for what are its contents.

-tori will look only for regular files inside the configuration directory and currently will ignore symbolic link and any other filetype when scanning it.
+will look only for regular files inside the configuration directory and currently will ignore symbolic link and any other filetype when scanning it.

 Backups

-The backups directory defaults to ~/.local/state/tori/backup.
+.
 It contains copies of files made prior to tori modifying them.
 Its structure is also documented in the usage documentation, on the backups page.

-This directory is not essential to the functioning of tori.
+.
 It is provided as a safety net for the user and may be deleted at any time.
 It will be automatically recreated.

 User files

-tori can track if a given file in the configuration directory is present and matches the content of the corresponding file on the system level.
+can track if a given file in the configuration directory is present and matches the content of the corresponding file on the system level.

-However, if a file changed on the system level is not in the configuration directory, tori can only alert users of that if the operating system provides some way to compare the present state of the system to the original one prior to user intervention.
+can only alert users of that if the operating system provides some way to compare the present state of the system to the original one prior to user intervention.

 One example would be FreeBSD’s intrusion detection system, which provides a way to know which files have been changed.